shd101wyy/Walley_MathParse/README.md

 		can be used to generate token list of input_expression

  	char* WALLEY_MATH_Infix_to_Postfix
-		can be used to change infix to postfix input parameter is the token list generated from function Walley_MATH_Lexica_Analysis
+		can be used to convert infix to postfix input parameter is the token list generated from function Walley_MATH_Lexica_Analysis